 Skip to content

-Home » Latest Posts » Banff National Park, Alberta, Canada
+Home » Destinations » Banff National Park, Alberta, Canada

 Banff National Park, Alberta, Canada

-It had long been a dream of Alice’s to visit the Canadian Rockies, and Banff National Park in particular.
-The park is exquisitely photogenic – just looking at pictures online makes the heart ache.
-We had planned a trip to Banff for 2020 when travel was shut down worldwide.
-But in 2023, the dream finally became reality.
+It had long been a dream of mine to visit the Canadian Rockies, and Banff National Park in particular.
+Banff is gorgeous and features surreal, aquamarine-colored glacial lakes, stunning mountain scenery, glaciers, abundant wildlife, historic lodges, and world class hiking.
+The park is exquisitely photogenic – just looking at pictures makes the heart ache.

 Beautiful Moraine Lake Rockpile Banff National Park Turquoise Glacier